matter-labs/tutorials/TUTORIAL.md

 ## Introduction

 In this tutorial, we go through an example of implementing the daily spending limit feature with the Account Abstraction wallet on zkSync.
-We will build `SpendLimit` contract inherited from an account contract and prevents it from spending ETH more than the limit amount preliminarily set by the account.
+We will build a `SpendLimit` contract inherited from an account contract and prevents it from spending ETH more than the limit amount preliminarily set by the account.

 ## Prerequisite